primecoin/gemmer/README.md

 * Unobtanium
 * Novacoin
 * Vanillacash
+* Zetacoin
+* Unitus

-Since 0.2.14 developer release:
+Since 0.2.15 developer release:

+* Fix crash on txinfo display for receiving from pay-to-public-key output
+* Restrict copy-pasted input to single line for visibility
-* Add support for vanillacash
+* Add support for zetacoin
-* Add support for peercoin testnet
+* Add support for unitus

 For more information and FAQ visit [gemmer's wiki](https://github.com/primecoin/gemmer/wiki).